blueseerERP/blueseer/README.md

 extendable while providing generic functionality that is typically observed in most manufacturing environments.
 BlueSeer also provides a fully functional EDI mapping tool for EDI translations and file traffic monitoring.
 BlueSeer is released for free use under the MIT License.
 The application and source code are available for download at github.com.
+BlueSeer was originally launched in 2017 and continues to evolve to meet user demands.
-The development of BlueSeer began in 2005, and the latest 'stable' release of version 6.2 was released on 2022-05-08.</br>
+The latest 'stable' release of version 6.2 was released on 2022-05-08.</br>

 <h1>Functionality</h1>